MwanikiN/MwanikiN/README.md

-- 👋 Hi, I’m @MwanikiN
+- 👋 Hi, I’m Claire
-- 👀 I’m interested in python, SQL, machine learning
+- 👀 I’m interested in python, mlops/devops
-- 🌱 I’m currently learning SQL
+- 🌱 I’m currently working on ml projects
 - 💞️ I’m looking to collaborate on machine learning projects
 - 📫 How to reach me, neemaclare@gmail.com